iastro-pt/python-for-astronomers/editors.md

 Below is a description of some editors useful for Python with pros and cons for each.
 The list is not exhaustive, we just picked some of the most popular.

+What makes a good editor

+   * Configurable (change/remove settings you do not like)
+   * Syntax highlighting
+   * Tab- and autocompletion

 Spyder
 ======